sebivenlo/javaswitcher/README.md

 You may want to easily switch between version and are not afraid to use the command line.
 Then this javaswitcher might be helpful.

+This tiny utility will allow you to switch between java versions by simply typing something like `j13` to enable java13 and go back with e.g. `j11` to the current LTS, java 11.

 ## Prerequisites

-* You install you java versions in some default location, such as `/usr/lib/jvm` under ubuntu or debian.
+* You install you java versions in some default location, such as `/usr/lib/jvm` under Ubuntu or Debian.
+Your millage may vary on other unixes.
+With some tweaks it may work under OS-X or even bash or git-bash on windows.
+  It should not interfere with you IDE, but does better: when you are used to start the IDE from the command line in the directory where are, then in particular NetBeans-IDE will kindly follow whatever setting you have choosen.
 * You add the versions and actual installations to the file `/usr/lib/jvm/javaversions.conf`.

 Example contents (as of 2019-11-05 on my machine):